 If you notice that your loved one's car is getting bumped and dented, it may be a good time to gently assess the situation.
 Talk about the new dents and scratches that you've noticed on the car and ask what's been happening.
 Your loved one may be relieved to talk about it.

 become evident, it may be time to get a letter from the doctor, stating that your loved one should not drive for safety reasons.

 Buses, taxis, and vans operated by senior citizen centers, hospitals, municipal transportation systems, Internet-based driving companies, and retirement centers can help your loved one get around.
 Many seniors also count on family and friends for rides.
 Dena, a woman who stopped driving about 2 years ago has a standing date with her 25-year-old granddaughter.

 "She picks me up on Saturday mornings and I have a list of errands that I need to do.
 We finish up around noon and I take her to lunch.
 It gives us an opportunity to catch up on family gossip, her life, and it makes me feel young again."

-For seniors on a fixed income, giving up the car is also cost effective.
-When you add up all the costs associated with owning your own car, it is usually much more cost-effective to take a taxi.
+For seniors on a fixed income, giving up the car may save you money.
+When you add up all the costs associated with owning your own car, it is usually much more cost-effective to use alternate transportation.

 Other Factors to Consider Besides Age

 Not all seniors need to give up driving, though.
 The AAA Foundation for Safety points out that age should never be used as the main reason why a person needs to give up driving.
-A range of other factors, like vision, hearing, and reflexes, should be taken into consideration.
+A range of other factors, like vision, hearing, and reflexes, need to be taken into consideration.

 AAA Foundation for Traffic Safety